 My name is Nima Badizadegan, a software and hardware developer in the Northeastern United States.
 I am passionate about exploring the limits of computer system performance, and I examine the underlying assumptions of computer systems, from hardware to numerics.

 Most recently, I was at Google working on improving the performance of Google’s exabyte-scale filesystem (Colossus) for the NVMe flash world.
-In the past, I have worked on FPGA-accelerated trading systems (both at financial firms and independently), disease models, e-reader hardware, and hardware and software for satellites.
+In the past, I have worked on hardware-accelerated trading systems, disease models, e-reader hardware, and hardware and software for satellites.

 Interests and Blog Topics